Pradumnasaraf/Snippets/Kubernetes/README.md

 - `kubectl describe pod <pod-name>` - give state chnages of a pod.
 - `kubectl exec -it <pod-name> -- bin/bash` - open the shell for that pod
 - `kubectl get pod -o wide` - get more details about the pods
-- `kubectl delete deployment <deployment-name>` - Delete the deployment.
-- `kubectl get all` - all component will get displayed

 - `kubectl get namespaces` - get all the name spaces
 - `kubectl create namespace <insert-namespace-name-here>` - create a namespace
 - `kubectl apply -f <config file name> --namespace=<namespace name>`